OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-This detects any libraries whose names include "frida."
+This detects any libraries whose names include "frida".
 This check works, but there are some major issues:

 - Remember that relying on frida-server being referred to as "fridaserver" wasn't a good idea?
 The same applies here; with some small modifications, the Frida agent libraries could simply be renamed.
 - Detection depends on standard library calls such as `fopen` and `strstr`.
 Essentially, we're attempting to detect Frida by using functions that can be easily hooked with-you guessed it-Frida.
 Obviously, this isn't a very solid strategy.